Estrogen, Bladder Hurdles & Conservative Therapy

 - Behavioral modification: Identifying bladder irritants such as caffeine, carbonation, cocktails and citrus can help council our patients to make healthier dietary bladder choices.

-- Orthopedic evaluation: Maybe there is an anatomical explanation why someone is experiencing bladder irritation such as an overactive pelvic floor irritating the pudendal nerve, restricted fascia around the hip flexor muscles, a tender point over anterior pubococcygeus or spasm of the pyramidalis muscle leading to detrusor instability.
-Did you know therapists can assess for these causative factors and more?
-Yes, we can.
+- Orthopedic evaluation: The state of related anatomical structures can explain why someone is experiencing bladder irritation; an overactive pelvic floor irritating the pudendal nerve, restricted fascia around the hip flexor muscles, a tender point over anterior pubococcygeus or spasm of the pyramidalis muscle leading to detrusor instability are just a few.
+An experienced pelvic floor therapist can assess for these causative factors and more.

 - Any array of manual therapy techniques as well as individualized prescriptive exercise will be prescribed to deter any irritating factors and help calm the bladder.